codlark/cls-docs/docs/index.md

 # Introduction to brikWork
 brikWork is a scripty card game maker that runs on the desktop.
-Text based layout files are combined with images and a data table to make cards that are exported as images or pdf files.
+Text based layout files are combined with images and a data table to make cards that are exported as images or PDF files.

 ## Features
  - CSS-like syntax familiar to any programmer
  - Easy to learn and powerful placement system that allows positions to be specified from any direction, and relative to other elements
- - Unitized numbers in pixels, inches, millimeters and more
+ - Unitized numbers in pixels, inches, millimeters, and more
  - Text with complex character support, preliminary testing shows Arabic and Devanagari work but I'd love to hear from people who actually use these alphabets
  - Text can be structured and contextually styled with html
  - Beginner friendly documentation that doesn't expect you to already know how things work